Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 OWYN Pro Elite Plant-Based Shake

-Safety: Consumer Reports #7 — lead below detection
+Safety: Consumer Reports #7 — lead 88% of CR’s level of concern

 Protein: 35g per shake (plant-based)